Partial Knee Replacement

 How common is knee osteoarthritis?

-Up to 30% of the population is believed to have knee osteoarthritis.
+Up to 30% of the U.S. population is believed to have knee osteoarthritis.
 Until age 50, knee osteoarthritis is equally common in men and women.
 After age 50, more women are affected.

 Who is a candidate for partial knee replacement?

-Patients with medial, or lateral, knee osteoarthritis can be considered for partial knee replacement.
+People with medial, or lateral, knee osteoarthritis can be considered for partial knee replacement.
 "Medial" refers to the inside compartment of the joint, which is the compartment nearest the opposite knee, while "lateral" refers to the outside compartment farthest from the opposite knee.
 Medial knee joint degeneration is the most common deformity of arthritis.

 Other factors to consider: